-Darwin’s beach side monolith, the SKYCITY Casino, has opened a new tropical resort.
+Darwin’s beach side monolith, the SKYCITY Casino Resort, has opened a new tropical venture.
 But, asks Jennifer Pinkerton, can tranquillity exist alongside roulette

 It’s a sweaty Saturday afternoon and I’m scooting past a belt of Tiffany blue water en route to one of Darwin’s most controversial locations.

 SKYCITY Casino is one of the best new live casinos that appears on the southern end of Mindil Beach like the Egyptian-themed Luxor Hotel in Vegas.
 Huge, white and pyramid-shaped, it has a touch of the cruise liner-feel about it.
 This isn’t a building that’s trying hard to fit in with its surrounds – rather, it waves its jazz hands to passersby.

 Depending on whom you talk to, SKYCITY’s one of two things: obnoxious or luxurious.
 I’m undecided, but if, say, one were to base their opinion on merely looks, and perhaps a dose of slot machine stigma, one might be forced to admit that they were leaning towards the former.